dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 Usually a mount operation requires a set of minimum three parameters:

-* A File System type
+* A File System type, it is needed to load the correct driver for accessing the file system on the target device.
 * A target folder (that is the folder where the file system will be accessible by the OS)
 * The target device (in our simple scenario this parameter is going to be mostly ignored since the os will not support any i/o device)